erica-prog/Airbnb-factors-prices-project/README.md

 In comparison of the ``reviews_score_ratings`` and ``price``, the prices were changed into floats and plotted the graph using matplotlib after combining the listings and reviews data to match with each host.

 To analyse the names of properties with top 100 cheapest and expensive listings, we selected ``names`` and ``price`` from the listings data.
 Then, we created 2 dataframes for both the top 100 expensive and cheapest listings, which include the ``names``.
-After preprocessing the dataframes using the same steps for cleaning the comments with NLTK, then WordCloud was created for both dataframes with the help of matplotlib.
+After preprocessing the data frames using the same steps for cleaning the comments with NLTK, then WordCloud was created for both data frames with the help of Matplotlib.

-To calculate the subjectivity and polarity of the 10000 comments in the reviews data, we used Textblob sentiment after cleaning the textual data.
+To calculate the subjectivity and polarity of the 10000 comments in the review data, we used Textblob sentiment after cleaning the textual data.
 Then, we analysed the polarity scores to see whether it is a negative comment as the score is less than zero, neutral comment as the score is equal to zero, or a positive comment as the score is greater than zero.

 For the ``amenities``, the data was cleaned by removing the NaN values and then the amenities section was changed into lists and was able to string replace the brackets and the apostrophes to create a set of all possible amenities.